patrycjabru/AutomaticProgrammer/README.md

 # Automatic Programmer
+## Abstract
+The aim of the project was to explore the topic of genetic algorithms and automatic programming.
+In order to do so, we made an application able to solve a CargoBot programming game using genetic algorithm.
+The game is about moving blocks from initial to final state using simple programming language.
+We recreated a game with interpreter in our project, so we could use it with genetic algorithm.
+To evolve grammar and generate programs we used a PonyGE project.
+As a result of our project we created an automatic programmer, which can play CargoBot game.

 ## What is it?
 The goal of the project was to write an application, which is able to automatically solve game [Cargo Bot](https://altermanchess.wixsite.com/cargobot).
 The game is about moving blocks using simple programming language.
 Our application is using genetic algorithm to generate programs in this language.
 ## How it works?